-In 2020 and 2021, Home Forward has played a significant role in the delivery of emergency rent assistance in response to the COVID-19 public health emergency.
-To date, we have administered over \$33.1 million to landlords in Multnomah County through the Landlord Compensation Fund, a statewide landlord based rent assistance program that also alleviates tenant rent debt.
+From 2020 to 2022, Home Forward has played a significant role in the delivery of emergency rent assistance in response to the COVID-19 public health emergency.
+To date, we have administered three statewide programs to alleviate tenant debt: the Landlord Compensation Fund, the Landlord Guarantee Program, and the Affordable Housing Stabilization Fund.
 We have administered over \$35 million of emergency tenant based rent assistance in collaboration with our local partners, Multnomah County and the City of Portland.
-Finally, in August 2021 we began to administer a \$5 million statewide Landlord Guarantee Program to compensate landlords who delayed action to evict a tenant for nonpayment of rent pursuant to Senate Bill 278 (2021) following the expiration of the State's Eviction Moratorium on June 30, 2021.

 Home Forward also took comprehensive action to prevent nonpayment evictions for residents of Home Forward properties and participants in our long term rent assistance programs.
-We implemented an internal eviction moratorium through October of 2021, beyond the requirements of any local, State, or Federal moratorium.
-We applied for landlored based rent assistance on behalf of our residents which enabled us to alleviate all rent debt from March to Dec 31, 2020.
-We are poised to implement a portfolio-wide affordable repayment agreement policy for rent arrears accumulated during the pandemic to ensure that residents can choose a monthly repayment agreement amount that works with their budget and maintains stable tenancies.
-Our community services staff have proactively assisted residents in applying for rent assistance, receiving other emergency supports, and gaining access to on-site vacation clinics.
-We are also contracting with a local partner to support vouchers holders in applying for emergency rent assistance if they were at risk of eviction.
+We implemented an internal eviction moratorium through March of 2022, beyond the requirements of any local, State, or Federal moratorium.
+We applied for landlord based rent assistance on behalf of our residents which enabled us to alleviate all rent debt from March 2020 to July 31, 2022.
+As a result of these resources, no residents of Home Forward owned properties will have remaining rent debt from between March 1, 2020 to July 31, 2022 and no households will be evicted for nonpayment of rent that accrued during this period.
+Our community services staff have proactively assisted residents in applying for rent assistance, receiving other emergency supports, and gaining access to on-site vaccination clinics.
+We also contracted with a local partner to support voucher holders in applying for emergency rent assistance if they were at risk of eviction.
 Finally, during the pandemic we stopped terminations of Section 8 assistance, and during 2020 we paused increases to tenant rents throughout the Housing Choice Voucher program to promote housing stability.